 Myth #5: Aging is miserable.

 Many people assume that older people are less happy.
 Traditionally, researchers have found that individuals are happiest toward the beginning and end of their life.
-Researchers have consistently found that older individuals are happier than people who are middle aged, but there’s also some evidence that today’s older individuals may also be happier than those who are in their twenties.
+Additionally, researchers have consistently found that older individuals are happier than people who are middle aged, but there’s also some evidence to suggest that today’s older individuals may also be happier than those who are currently in their twenties.

 Chances are, we are all familiar with these myths about aging or may have thought they were factual before we read this article.
 The next article in this series will discuss the prevailing force behind these myths and the articles afterwards will discuss steps we can take to age with dignity.
 It is critical that we address the sources of these myths to create a better world for not only those who are older but for ourselves to grow old in.